alvinf7989/sep10-freedom-project/blog/entry04.md

   }
 }
 ```
+In this code snippet you'll see that there's a local variable in the media query and the `container` class.
+I can tell because in the `.container` selector on the top, the `fontsize` variable is set to `25px` while the `fontsize` variable variable in the `@media` query is set to `50px`

 ## Sources
 The 2 sources that I used for CSS Variables were [W3schools](https://www.w3schools.com/css/css3_variables.asp) and [FreeCodeCamp](https://www.freecodecamp.org/news/what-are-css-variables-and-how-to-use-them/) and as I said before, only the W3schools website can let me edit the code through the CSS Variables website.
 If I go to the FreeCodeCamp CSS Variables website it will only let me _see_ the code and preview.